This program offers comprehensive, hands-on experience. Take individual courses or earn the Point-of-Care Ultrasound Certificate of Completion (COC).

 Participants are required to complete the COC program within 3 years.

 The Point-of-care Ultrasound Certificate of Completion is designed for all healthcare providers interested in improving their bedside ultrasound skills.
 The program is geared primarily toward providers that care for acutely-ill patients including: hospitalists, hospitalists trained in internal medicine or family medicine, advance practice providers, nurse practitioners and physician assistants.

 For more information contact SHM.

-An alternative pathway is available for learners with extensive experience in use of POCUS in clinical practice.
+An alternative pathway is available for learners with extensive experience in the use of POCUS in clinical practice.
 Interested applicants must complete a form attesting to their experience, including 3 references, and will also be asked to provide proof of attendance for at least 35 hours of live ultrasound CME experience.
-If approved for the alternative pathway, participants will need to complete the Image Portfolio and Comprehensive Skills and Knowledge Assessment described to this page.
+If approved for the alternative pathway, participants will need to complete the Image Portfolio and Comprehensive Skills and Knowledge Assessments described on this page.